RedHatNordicsSA/RedHatNordicsSA.github.io/_drafts/2019-05-07-clojure-on-ocp.markdown

 ---

 <p><banner_h>How to get your Clojure apps running on OpenShift</banner_h></p>
-[Clojure](https://www.clojure.org) is a fantastic language but how you can run that on top of OpenShift?
+[Clojure](https://www.clojure.org) is a fantastic language but how you can run Clojure apps on top of OpenShift?

 [![clojure logo](https://www.clojure.org/images/clojure-logo-120b.png)](https://www.clojure.org)